Welcome to Year 6!

 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

 Every child at Broomhill Junior School participates in at least 2 hours of physical education (P.E) a week.
 Furthermore, we also encourage the children to participate in completing 'The Daily Mile'.
 Because of this, we please ask that you ensure P.E kits are kept in school all week (including a change of outdoor trainers).

 Could we please ask that you ensure PE kits are kept in school all week.
-Our PE days are Tuesdays where we will be learning all about TRI-GOLF and Fridays where we will be DANCING, but there are often extra PE opportunities throughout the week.
+Our PE days are Thursdays and Fridays where we will be participating in Gymnastics and Hockey, but there are often extra PE opportunities throughout the week.
 Children will also have daily physical activities.

 The more children are in school, the more they are learning.
 Our aim is to have children in school as much as possible.
 Ideally, we are aiming for at least 97% attendance.